02-003 Code of Conduct_20212-003

 c) All formal complaints that underwent a formal investigation and conclusions; and

-d) A cost breakdown with respect to services provided within the reporting year by the
+d) A cost breakdown with respect to services provided within the reporting year by

-The annual report shall be provided not less than sixty (60) days after December 31 of the
+The annual report shall be provided not less than sixty (60) days after December 31 of

-calendar year that is being reported.
+the calendar year that is being reported.

 16.3 Failure to adhere to Council Policies and Procedures

-A number of the provisions of this Code of Conduct incorporate policies and procedures adopted
+A number of the provisions of this Code of Conduct incorporate policies and procedures

-prevent a Member from requesting that Council grant an exemption from a policy, other than this
+provision does not prevent a Member from requesting that Council grant an exemption

-Code of Conduct.
+from a policy, other than this Code of Conduct.

 16.4 Reprisals and Obstructions

-Members should respect the integrity of the Code of Conduct and investigations conducted
+Members should respect the integrity of the Code of Conduct and investigations

-information to the Integrity Commissioner is strictly prohibited.
-It is also a violation of the Code
+providing relevant information to the Integrity Commissioner is strictly prohibited.
+It is

-of Conduct to obstruct the Integrity Commissioner in the carrying out of his or her
+also a violation of the Code of Conduct to obstruct the Integrity Commissioner in the

 16.5 Duty of Council

-Council shall consider any report submitted by the Integrity Commissioner within thirty (30) days
+Council shall consider any report submitted by the Integrity Commissioner within thirty

-regard to the recommendation(s) of the Integrity Commissioner as described in Section 16.1 of
+considers appropriate with regard to the recommendation(s) of the Integrity

-the Code of Conduct.
+Commissioner as described in Section 16.1 of the Code of Conduct.

 16.6 Acting on Advice of the Integrity Commissioner